-The annual inflation rate in Canada was 3.3% in July 2023 on a year-over-year basis according to Statistics Canada and has continued its downward trend since hitting a peak of 8.1% in June 2022.
-The rate in July is also down from the March inflation rate of 4.3% and but increased slightly from 2.8% in June 2023.
+The annual inflation rate in Canada was 3.8% in September 2023 on a year-over-year basis according to Statistics Canada and has continued its downward trend since hitting a peak of 8.1% in September 2022.
+The rate in September is up from the June inflation rate of 2.8% but down from 4.3% in March 2023.
 Global factors such as the war in Ukraine, supply chain issues, and domestic price pressures continue to put pressure on inflation and most economists believe inflation will be higher than the Bank of Canada's target rate of 2% until 2024 or 2025.

 Controlling inflation is the Bank of Canada's primary concern.
 The Bank of Canada rapidly increased interest rates in 2022 by a total of 400 bps from March to December taking the overnight rate to 4.25%.
-In 2023 the Bank of Canada further increased rates by another 25 bps in each of the months of January, June and July taking the overnight lending rate to its current rate 5.00%.
+In 2023 the Bank of Canada further increased rates by another 75 bps taking the overnight lending rate to its current rate 5.00%.
+The Bank of Canada has left interest rates unchanged in its last two meetings in September and October 2023.
 The prime interest rate charged by banks and credit unions has increased at the same rate as the Bank of Canada's policy rate increases and the current prime rate at most traditional financial institutions is 7.20%.
-Most economists believe interest rates will continue to stay at current levels or possibility go higher by another 25 basis points by the end of the year as well as stay at higher levels for longer into 2024.
-Further increases or decreases in 2023 will be dependent on the rate of inflation, the state of economy and labour market.
+Most economists believe interest rates will continue to stay at current levels until the end of the year.
+Further increases or decreases in 2023 and 2024 will be dependent on the rate of inflation, the state of economy and labour market.
 The principal risk cited by most economists is that the Bank of Canada increases interest rates too much and risks having the economy fall into a hard recession.
 Any decreases in interest rates would be positive for the housing market.
 In addition to interest rate increases, the Bank of Canada announced in April 2022 that it was ending the reinvestment phase of its asset purchase program and beginning quantitative tightening where maturing Government of Canada bonds will no longer be replaced.
 In a speech on March 29, 2023, Deputy Governor Toni Gravelle said quantitative tightening will likely end in late 2024 or the first half of 2025 per a Bloomberg article (Randy Thanthong-Knight and Erik Hertzberg.
 "Bank of Canada Sees Quantitative Tightening Ending by 2025."
 March 29, 2023)